ACD 505–06: Recruitment/Appointment

 Only those individuals who have submitted all application materials required, by the application deadline, may be considered for interviews.

-No campus interviews, formal or informal, may be held before the application deadline date and before the pool is approved by the appropriate chair or director, dean, and the Office of the Executive Vice President and Provost of the University.
+No campus interviews, formal or informal, may be held before the application deadline date and before the pool is approved by the appropriate chair or director, dean, and the Office of the Provost of the University.
 Job-related reasons must be provided for all applicants not recommended for interview; “does not meet qualifications” is an unacceptable reason—specificity as to which of the required/desired qualifications has not been met must be provided to the Office of Equity and Inclusion, Human Resources.

 Selection and Recommendation

-No offers of employment may be made for tenured, tenure-eligible, or multiple-year appointments without approval by the hiring authority and all such offers must be co-signed by the Office of the Executive Vice President and Provost of the University.
+No offers of employment may be made for tenured, tenure-eligible, or multiple-year appointments without approval by the hiring authority and all such offers must be co-signed by the Office of the Provost of the University.
 Offers for appointments of one year or less may be handled by the hiring authority or others the dean so designates.
 When a department is offering a position to someone who anticipates degree completion by the appointment date, written notification from a knowledgeable source at the degree-granting institution must be provided so the hire can be confirmed.

 Persons selected for hire must be able to provide verification of employment eligibility by the time employment begins, as required by the Immigration Reform and Control Act of 1986.

-Tenure-eligible faculty members who are not successful in seeking tenure are not eligible for rehire in any capacity without the approval of the Office of the Executive Vice President and Provost of the University.
+Tenure-eligible faculty members who are not successful in seeking tenure are not eligible for rehire in any capacity without the approval of the Office of the Provost of the University.
 Nontenure-eligible faculty and year-to-year academic professionals employed during one academic year may be rehired for the following academic year in the same department and with the same title/rank without reapplying for the position when the initial hire was made through open recruitment.
 There must be an annual performance evaluation on file in the department to make this type of reappointment.